 Though it may seem as substances help in coping with mental health issues, the relief is short-term.
-Numbing symptoms of mental health concerns is dangerous and often leads to the cycle of addiction.
+Numbing symptoms of mental health concerns are dangerous and often lead to the cycle of addiction.
 Dual diagnosis treatment helps people with this exact issue.
 Treatment for dual diagnosis is specialized and helps many people deal with their co-occurring conditions.

 Paying for Rehabilitation in Idaho

 Rehabs in Idaho accept many forms of insurance.
 Since the Mental Health Parity and Addiction Equity Act, many people can find coverage for addiction treatment.
 The act essentially made it, so insurance companies must offer the same coverage for addiction treatment as other forms of medical treatment.
 If you or a loved one need addiction treatment, do not let cost be a deterrence.
 Addiction does not solve itself, and many rehabs in Idaho are flexible with their prices and will work with your financial situation.

 - Alcoholics Anonymous (AA) – These open and closed meetings focus on the 12-step process to obtain and sustain long-term sobriety.